- If your MacBook can't find your Wi-Fi network, this will stop you from accessing the Internet.

 - Set Configure IPv4 to Using DHCP with manual IP address.

-- Now enter the desired IP Address and save changes.
+- Enter the desired IP Address and save the changes.

-- In the toolbar, select Go > Go to Folder
+- In the toolbar, select Go and select Go to Folder

-- Paste the following location ~/Library and click Go.
+- Paste the following location and click on Go:

 - Remove the following files:

-There you go, these are a couple of simple solutions that should help you if your MacBook can’t find a Wi-Fi network.
+These simple solutions should help you if your MacBook can’t find a Wi-Fi network.
 If you found these solutions helpful, feel free to leave us a comment below.

 FAQ: Learn more about other issues on Mac